 Digital Kaamya is a blog for digital marketing basically posting about digital marketing world.
-It is run by Honey Gurnani ( M.E Computer Engg.) and is of intern of Digital Deepak.
+It is honorary blogged by Honey Gurnani ( M.E Computer Engg.)
+I/C H.O.D Computer department Tolani F.G Polytechnic.
+She is one of the top 100 intern of Digital Deepak.
 Deepak Kanakaraju is having more than 10 years of experience in digital marketing field.
 Main objective of digital kaamya is to help/guide/freelance the people and as the name says make their business assiduous and successful.

 Content Marketing- Breathe New Life In Your Business Strategy

 “It’s not the best content that wins.
 It’s the best promoted content that wins.”